Aspin Hill Memorial Park: Notable burials

 Spee De Bozo: J. Edgar Hoover's dog.
 Several other dogs belonging to Hoover are buried in the same plot.

-Rags: U.S. 1st Infantry Division's mascot during World War I. Rags heroics during the Meuse Argonne Campaign saved many lives.
+Rags: U.S. 1st Infantry Division's mascot during World War I. His heroics during the Meuse Argonne Campaign saved many lives.
 After the war, Rags was brought to the U.S. When he became old and frail, his owners boarded him at Aspin Hill where he died and was buried.

 General Grant of R.K.O.: Also known as "Jiggs," he was misidentified in the 1960s as being "Petey" from the Our Gang film series.
 He was briefly owned by Franklin D. Roosevelt, who gave him to a married couple, Arthur and Gabrielle Forbush, who worked for his administration.
 Because "R.K.O." was in General Grant's AKC-registered name, it was assumed that he was a dog actor.
 However, R.K.O.
 Studios had no affiliation with the Our Gang films.
 Seen by the photo on his gravestone, General Grant of R.K.O. was an English bulldog.
 Petey was an American pit bull terrier.

 Napoleon, the Weather Prophet of Baltimore: Napoleon was the white Persian cat of Fanny deShields of Baltimore, Maryland.
 Whenever Napoleon switched from sleeping on his side to sleeping on his stomach with his paws on either side of his head, it would rain within 24 hours.
 Napoleon rose to fame because he correctly predicted the end of a troublesome drought in the region during the summer of 1930.
 From that point, until his death, Mrs. deShields fielded telephone calls from local farmers and people planning outdoor events wanting to know in what position Napoleon was sleeping.